-Besides Daytona Beach’s famous speedway and deep, expansive beaches, one of the city’s most iconic landmarks is the Daytona Beach Pier.
-The original pier constructed here was built entirely out of palm logs around the turn of the 20th century.
+Besides Daytona Beach’s famous speedway and beautiful, expansive beaches, one of the city’s most iconic landmarks is the Daytona Beach Pier.
+The original pier was constructed entirely out of palm logs around the turn of the 20th century.
 It extended 600 feet into the ocean, but sadly burned down in 1920 in a devastating fire.
 A few years later, the remains were sold and the pier was rebuilt.

 The new pier was over 1,000 feet in length and featured a Victorian-style building and a glamorous ballroom.
 At the new Pier Casino, top bands of the day played, the dance floor was hoppin’, and many a charity ball was thrown.
 It was a happening place to see and be seen.
 Over the years, some adjustments were made to the pier so that race car drivers could pass underneath — helping Daytona Beach become established as the “World’s Most Famous Beach.”

-Although a lot of things have changed since that pier was built in 1925, one thing remains the same: People love the pier.
+Although a lot of things have changed over the years, one thing remains the same: People love the pier.
 These days, you won’t find any poker chips around, but you can find some fresh and savory fish and chips.
-In 2012, the pier reopened after the City of Daytona Beach officially took over ownership, and with it Joe’s Crab Shack opened its doors.
+In 2012, the City of Daytona Beach officially took over ownership, and with it Joe’s Crab Shack opened its doors.
 Now, you can enjoy fresh seafood steampots, crafty cocktails and casual appetizers with a side of the best beach breeze in town.
 The restaurant also serves as a great late-night spot where you can continue soaking in the sounds of the sea long after the sun sets.

 RESTAURANT HOURS: Sunday through Thursday, 11 a.m. to midnight; Friday and Saturday, 11 a.m. to 1 a.m.